matt77hias/Blog/_posts/2018-08-08-the-constructible-array.md

 ## Adding dimension and alignment

 A first generalization consists of combining all these different template classes into a single template class by adding two additional template parameters: one for the dimension (`size_t`) and one for the alignment (`size_t`).
-The latter can use a default value equal to the alignement of the template parameter (e.g., `alignas(T)`) in case no value is provided by the programmer.
+The latter can use a default value equal to the alignment of the template parameter (e.g., `alignas(T)`) in case no value is provided by the programmer.
 This approach supports vectors of arbitrary dimensions similar to the [Tungsten](https://github.com/tunabrain/tungsten/blob/master/src/core/math/Vec.hpp) renderer.
 Overloaded arithemtic and logical operators will typically require a for loop over the coefficients of the vector for each dimension.
 Since the dimension template parameter/value is known at compile time, these loops can be unrolled by the compilers.

 ## Separating container from the arithemtic/logic